pterodactyl/documentation/community/installation-guides/panel/centos7.md

 This guide is based off the [official installation documentation](/panel/getting_started.md) but is tailored specifically for CentOS 7.
 :::

-## Install Requirements
+## Install Requirements and Additional Utilities
-We will first begin by installing all of Pterodactyl's [required](/panel/getting_started.md#dependencies) dependencies.
+We will install all of Pterodactyl's [required](/panel/getting_started.md#dependencies) dependencies and a few aditional utilities.

 ::: tip